Nihee12/Nihee12/README.md

 ### About me:

-My name is Niheera and I'm a Web developer.
+My name is Niheera and I'm a Full Stack Developer.
 I'm here on GitHub to:

 - 💻 I’m currently learning Full Stack Development 🚀.